 In addition, the report provides required disclosures in conformance with the Standards or as required in the Charter for the Office of the Chief Auditor.

-Staff requests that the Audit Committee review the Fiscal Year 2022 Annual Report and forward the report to the Board for acceptance.
+During a Special Meeting of the Audit Committee on November 21, 2022, the Committee reviewed the Fiscal Year 2022 Annual Report and unanimously moved to forward the report to the Board for their acceptance.